lvdlvd/outflux/README.md

 outflux:Processed 967617 records in 2.750044167s
 ```

-### Print a histogram of all trid values for fields that have a srcid tag:
+### Print a histogram of all trid values for records that have a srcid tag:

 ```
 $ gzcat ../dees/data/20240807111458/data.log.gz  | ./outflux srcid= trid | sort | uniq -c